Joaquín González (politician)

-Joaquín González (July 22, 1853 - September 21, 1900) was a Filipino politician and a member of the Malolos Congress that wrote the Malolos Constitution, the first Philippine constitution, after the country declared independence from Spain in 1898.
+Joaquín González (July 22, 1853 – September 21, 1900) was a Filipino politician and a member of the Malolos Congress that wrote the Malolos Constitution, the first Philippine constitution, after the country declared independence from Spain in 1898.
 He was one of two elected delegates representing the province of Pampanga, the other being José Rodríguez Infante.
 Along with Felipe Calderón y Roca, the main author of the constitution, Dr. González was on a committee that debated over each article of the charter from October 25 to November 29, 1898.

 Early life and training

-Dr. González was a Spanish mestizo born out of the union of Fray Fausto López Palomino OSA (from Valladolid, Spain) and María Amparo "Mariquita" González y de los Ángeles (from Baliuag, Bulacan).
+Dr. González was a Spanish mestizo born out of the union of Fray Fausto López Palomino OSA a Spaniard from Valladolid, Spain and María Amparo "Mariquita" González y de los Ángeles from Baliuag, Bulacan.
 He was trained as a Doctor of Medicine in Spain at the Universidad de Valladolid and the Universidad Central de Madrid (now the Complutense University of Madrid).
 He later attended the Ophthalmology Institute of Dr Louis de Wecker in Paris, France, to specialize in eye diseases.
 His compatriot Dr José Rizal studied in the same institute years later and Dr de Wecker told him that another Filipino, Dr Joaquin Gonzalez, had preceded him there.